manabcodes/defeasilex/README.md

 - A **verdict** per action: PROHIBITED / OBLIGATED / PERMITTED / INDETERMINATE
 - A **proof tree** showing which rule won, which were defeated, and why
-- **CTD obligations** — compensatory duties that fire when a prohibition is violated
+- **CTD obligations**: compensatory duties that fire when a prohibition is violated
-- **Human review flags** — essence-boundary norms (EU Charter Art.
+- **Human review flags**: essence-boundary norms (EU Charter Art.
 52(3)) that the machine cannot resolve autonomously
 - An **HTML visualizer** with an interactive compliance dashboard

 ---